-Your company may have a robust process to collect leases using third-party software and a strong understanding of the types of leases and total population, or it may rely on manual data from any number of submissions across the company that come in once a year, such as the data collection process for the lease footnote disclosure.
+Your company may have a robust process to collect leases using third-party software and a strong understanding of the types of leases and total population, or it may rely on manual data from any number of submissions across the company that come in once a year, such as the data collection process for the lease footnote disclosure under ASC 840.
 Whatever the case, one of the first steps in adopting the standard is to ensure you have a full picture of your company’s leases and how to begin slicing the population into smaller pieces to analyze.
 Identifying a complete and accurate lease population has proven to be a time-consuming challenge for many companies.

 Assess capabilities of existing software and lease data gap analysis

-The next step is to determine if the current process of data collection can be leveraged to collect the new data needed for disclosure under ASC 842.
-Companies with existing third-party software may already be in contact with those vendors about their ASC 842 capabilities.
+Your company will also need to determine if the current process of data collection can be leveraged to collect the new data needed for the required calculations and disclosure under ASC 842.
+Companies with existing third-party software may already be in contact with those vendors about their ASC 842 capabilities to assess capabilities.
 For those with manual data collected in spreadsheets, a closer look is needed to determine if any data is already collected that fits ASC 842 requirements and how much effort is needed to continue to use spreadsheets to collect additional data.
 We are seeing many companies now need to implement a software tool to meet the requirements and managing ongoing compliance.

 Create an implementation roadmap

-With the knowledge gathered in the previous steps, companies can then create an implementation roadmap to create an adoption plan for ASC 842.
-Again, there are lessons to be drawn from the implementation of ASC 606.
-Potential areas to focus on in the roadmap include creating new controls, determining an incremental borrow rate to use in calculating the right-of-use assets and lease liabilities, assessing any impacts to debt covenants, and proactively working with auditors.
+With the knowledge gathered in the previous steps, companies can begin to create an implementation roadmap to create an adoption plan for ASC 842.
+Additional areas to focus on in the roadmap include creating new controls, determining an incremental borrow rate to use in calculating the right-of-use assets and lease liabilities, assessing any impacts to debt covenants, and proactively working with auditors.
 A dedicated implementation team should be created to put the roadmap on track for adoption with regular updates for management.
-One area to not overlook is that the presentation of leases assets may shift the way companies desire to show their leases from Operating to Financing—getting started on understanding the potential impacts may create opportunities to effect the necessary changes to accomplish that objective.